Certificate in Social and Environmental Justice

 Courses with an asterisk(*) have varying topics and will only count towards the certificate if the focus of study/placement is on social and/or environmental justice.

-Note: Students do not have to apply for this certificate but must request the certificate with the Registrar’s Office.
-The Registrar’s Office will confirm eligibility for the certificate upon graduation.
+Note: Students do not have to apply for this certificate but must request the certificate with the Office of the Registrar and Student Services Office.
+The Office of the Registrar and Student Services Office will confirm eligibility for the certificate upon graduation.

 IMPORTANT ELIGIBILITY REQUIREMENTS